NetanelAlis/Omnifood-website/README.md

-omnifood Project
+# <a href="https://0mnif00d.netlify.app" target="_blank">Omnifood</a>

 Welcome to my Omnifood project!
 This single-page website was created as the final project for my HTML/CSS course.
 Omnifood is a fictional company that provides AI-based meal subscriptions.
 Key Features

 Building this website from scratch allowed me to learn and implement various features that will be useful in future projects.

-Here are some highlights:
+# Key Features
     -Responsive Design: The website is fully responsive, adapting to different screen sizes with media queries.
     -Hamburger Menu: A hamburger menu appears on tablet-sized screens and smaller for easy navigation.
     -Smooth Scrolling: Smooth scrolling is implemented for all navigation links in the header and footer.